dimalinux/HsmKeyWrappingExample/README.md

 ## Why this is interesting?
 If you're only managing, say 20k keys, you can store them on the Luna SA HSM.
 Each key is physically stored on the HSM and accessed via a string label that you set.
-If you need to manage more by saving encrypted host keys, the Luna SA is problematic.

-If you need to manage a large number of keys, it is typically done by storing encrypted versions of those keys outside the HSM.
+Managing larger numbers of keys is typically done by storing encrypted versions of those keys outside the HSM.
 A Key Encrption Key (KEK) is stored on the HSM to generate the encrypted host key.

 ## Severe issue with the AWS CloudHSM
 Ideally, the KEK can unwrap the encrypted host key on the HSM and allow